-After the devastation Covid-19 is wreaking on the economy, people from all walks of life will need to get back on their feet financially.
+After the devastation Covid-19 wrought on the economy, people from all walks of life need to get back on their feet financially.
 Your credit score impacts employment background checks in several ways, so it's vital to keep your score positive.
 Here's how veterans can work to repair a poor credit score.

 When you apply for a credit card or a loan to buy a house or car the potential lender will first review your credit score.
 If it is below a certain figure your application may be denied.